 Your application should now be up and running on Heroku.
+For more details, refer to Deploying Spring Boot Applications to Heroku.

-61.3 OpenShift
+6.2.3.
+OpenShift

 OpenShift is the Red Hat public (and enterprise) extension of the Kubernetes container orchestration platform.
 Similarly to Kubernetes, OpenShift has many options for installing Spring Boot based applications.